Averageasd/OnlineStore/src/planning/project-plan.md

 -[x] Product page has 10-15 items.
 -[x] Each item has an image, and "add to cart" button and price that are positioned below the image.
 -[x] Create 1 more route called "cart"
--[ ] create a fake cart object that contains list of items user adds.
+-[x] create a fake cart object that contains list of items user adds.
+-[ ] Cart state is shared between routes.
+-[ ] Each item in cart has quantity.